Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Foundations

-In conclusion, $\ullWT{Y}$ and the trivial bounds $\Voigt{\ull{Y}}$ and $\Reuss{\ull{Y}}$ suffice to reconstruct $\ull{\ol{Y}}$.
-As a result of the spectral normalization, it suffices to predict $\ullWT{Y}$, being a symmetric positive semi-definite matrix devoid of physical dimension and with a spectrum confined to the unit interval.
+As a result of the spectral normalization, it suffices to predict $\ullWT{Y}$, being a symmetric positive semi-definite matrix devoid of physical dimension and with a spectrum confined to the unit interval, e.g., by forecasting $(\ullWT{Q}, \ullWT{\Lambda})$.

 \begin{remark} For thermal problems, the conductivities in isotropic multi-phasic materials are always different, yielding strictly positive eigenvalues in $\ull{\Lambda}_0$.
 In mechanical problems, the situation can become technically more intricate: Considering a biphasic isotropic elastic medium, the material parameters of the phases can be expressed through the bulk modulus $K_i$ and the shear modulus $G_i$ of phase $i\in\{0, 1\}$.
-In case either of the two matches, the difference \cref{eq:bound:diff} will contain eigenvalues.
+In case either of the two matches, the difference \cref{eq:bound:diff} will contain 0-eigenvalues.
 For instance, a matching bulk modulus $K_0=K_1$ induces

 The matrices $\ull{L}$ and $\ull{L}^+$ then get

 While theoretically straightforward, the robust computation of $\ull{L}$ and $\ull{L}^+$ must be carefully implemented and tested for such limit cases.
 Note that the restriction to isotropy in the above is for illustrative purposes only, i.e., the code should be able to cope with general anisotropy.
 For technical reasons, a numerical threshold $\epsilon>0$ should be used to filter "near 0" eigenvalues in $\ull{\Lambda}_0$. \end{remark}